 Winners Receive an Award

-|Twenty top submissions will be selected for the McNair Black History Month Exhibition.
-These final submissions will be showcased in the JB George Building, room 142, on February 28, from 10:00 a.m. to 4:00 p.m.
-We invite the public to explore the exhibit and vote for the winners.|
+|Top submissions will be selected for the McNair Black History Month Exhibition.
+These final submissions will be showcased in The Student Active Hub, room 100 in the Union Complex, on February 20, from 9:00 a.m. to 4:00 p.m.
+We invite the public to explore the exhibit.